Kazakhstan blocks LinkedIn over alleged fake accounts, gambling ads

-NUR-SULTAN, July 27 (Reuters) - Kazakhstan has blocked access to Microsoft (MSFT.O) subsidiary LinkedIn, over what the Central Asian country's government said were online casino advertisements and fake accounts.
+NUR-SULTAN (Reuters) -Kazakhstan has blocked access to Microsoft subsidiary LinkedIn, over what the Central Asian country’s government said were online casino advertisements and fake accounts.

 The Ministry of Information and Social Development said in a statement it had asked LinkedIn to remove the items in question but the company has failed to comply.
 It said it would restore access to the social network once it addresses the complaints.